CiderAndWhisky/timelapse/README.md

  blending images.
 This reduces flickering if source and target frame rate do not match, but it can **not** create content you did not photograph!
 * For testing your timelapse, reduce resolution and fps to get a quick preview of the video.
 If you think you have it right, set the desired resolution and frame rate.
-And wait... processing 5000 high resolution images is not a real -time experience...
+And wait... processing 5000 high resolution images is not a real-time experience...

  ## Adding more features
  ### Zooming